 Prepper Holiday Gifts That Won’t Break The Bank

 The combination of inflation and increased interest rates is hitting average consumers hard, and it showed this past Black Friday.
-Many people are budgeting more tightly; others are relying more on credit cards and buy-now-pay-later apps to make it through the holiday season.
+Many people are budgeting more tightly; others rely more on credit cards and buy-now-pay-later apps to make it through the holiday season.

 Credit cards should be saved for true emergencies.
 Most financial planners strongly recommend avoiding credit card debt for expenses that you can plan around, such as holiday gift-giving.

-But a lot of people are simply out of money.
+But many people are simply out of money.
 What are some holiday gift options if you have a worsening debt situation yet want to be generous toward loved ones?

 Most of us are good at something.
-Think about your own skill set, and see how that might translate into items or services you can share with your friends and family.
+Consider your skill set, and see how that might translate into items or services you can share with your friends and family.

 Homemade Items